Skip to main content

 Troubleshooting

-Ice Maker Not Making Ice: Fix It or Call a Tech
+Ice Maker Not Making Ice: Test Points and When to Call a Tech

 Why your refrigerator ice maker stopped working, the checks you can run in 15 minutes, and the point where ice maker repair needs a tech.
 Real causes, no guesswork.